danriedl/engular/adev/src/content/tools/cli/aot-compiler.md

 </docs-code>

-The Angular compiler extracts the metadata *once* and generates a *factory* for `TypicalComponent`.
+The Engular compiler extracts the metadata *once* and generates a *factory* for `TypicalComponent`.
-When it needs to create a `TypicalComponent` instance, Angular calls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.
+When it needs to create a `TypicalComponent` instance, Engular calls the factory, which produces a new visual element, bound to a new instance of the component class with its injected dependency.

 ### Compilation phases